MerrimanLab/ABCC4Paper/ngs_processing/README.md

-## Processing of NGS data from wustl for the resequencing experiment.
+## Processing of the NGS data from wustl for the resequencing experiment.

 Sequencing data was provided in SAM format, this first step was to convert all the SAMs back into fastq files.